Skip to main content

 userSpecify the Partition where the keys are and will be stored.

-setupPasswordSpecify the setup password to establish the initial connection between the Middleware and the HSM.
+setupPasswordSpecify the setup password to establish the initial connection between the proxy and the HSM.
 When successful a permanent secret will be fetched, and the setup password will expire in the set amount of time.

 proxyUserSpecify your proxy username, applicable to CloudHSM.